 - I only need to do a risk assessment once.

 False.
 To comply with HIPAA, you must continue to review, correct or modify, and update security protections.
-For more on reassessing your security practices, please see the Reassessing Your Security Practice in a Health IT Environment.
+For more information, please see Reassessing Your Security Practice in a Health IT Environment.

 - Before I attest for an EHR incentive program, I must fully mitigate all risks.